winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : printed === "users: user a with id 1, user b with id 2"
 ```

-As Dhall has built-in functions `Natural/show`, `Double/show`, etc., we could easily define `Show` instances for the built-in types.
+Using Dhall's built-in functions `Natural/show`, `Double/show`, etc., we could easily define `Show` instances for the built-in types.
-Then the function `printWithPrefix` could be used with lists of types `List Natural`, `List Double`, etc..
+Then the function `printWithPrefix` could be used with lists of types `List Natural`, `List Double`, etc.

 ### Monoids

 The `Monoid` typeclass is usually defined in Haskell as: